ArbiterOfBuffoonery/MarkdownFromCSV/README.md

-# Markdown from CSV README
+# Markdown from CSV/TSV README

 This extension creates a Markdown table from a sequence of lines in the comma delimited value (CSV) or tab delimited value (TSV) format.